-The free Metromover (a 4.4 mile electric people mover connects with Metrorail at Government Center & Brickell stations, and with Metrobus at various downtown locations.
+Connecting with free Metromover - a 4.4 mile electric people mover connects with Metrorail at Government Center & Brickell stations, and with Metrobus at various downtown locations.
 For more informion open miamidade.gov/transit/metromover.asp

 Metrorail Station * - reached by Bus route 7 - gets you to the new Metrorail's elevated Orange Line which connects to the Dadeland South Metrorail Station; on the next stop, at Earlington Heights station, you can connect to the Metrorail's Green Line, (near the intersection of SR 112, Airport Expressway & NW 22nd Avenue).
 For detailed information, visit: miamidade.gov/transit/riding-metrorail.asp#1

 Tri-Rail is a commuter train running along I-95 from Broward & Palm Beach Counties.
 Its Airport Station is presently closed and instead, the southern terminus of rail service will be the Hialeah Market Station, which will provide transport to/from Miami Airport through this station.
 For more information call/visit: 1-800-TRI-RAIL or tri-rail.com/bulletins.htm#list24.

 * NOTE: As it turned out - the new Miami Metrorail Station was 200 feet too short for Amtrak's Miami route, which uses longer trains.
 Consequently it was decided to build 2 short new streets in the adjacent commercial district for vehicle detour when Amtrak's longer trains are parked (blocking Northwest 25th Street for up to 45 mins) - This project will be completed by summer 2015, whereupon the Central Station will be able to handle all means of transportation..